 Good 'Til Cancelled listings count toward your selling limits; these won't renew automatically if you've reached the maximum amount you can list.

 Increase your selling limit

-If your selling performance and sales metrics are strong, you may be able to have your limits increased – you can always check your performance in Seller Hub - opens in new window or tab or in your Seller Dashboard - opens in new window or tab.
+If your selling performance and sales metrics are strong, you may be able to have your limits increased.
+You can always check your performance in Seller Hub - opens in new window or tab or in your Seller Dashboard - opens in new window or tab.

 When you request a limit increase, we may need more information such as contact or business details.

 If you're new to selling in a particular category, we might limit how much you can sell.
-This helps you manage your inventory more efficiently, and allows you time to understand any rules that may apply in that category.
+This helps you manage your inventory more efficiently and allows you time to understand any rules that may apply in that category.

 When you're comfortable fulfilling your orders, and have a good track record with customers and with following our policies, most specific category limits will automatically be removed.
 However, other limits may apply depending on the categories you list in.

 Items should always be listed in the correct category.
-If you've reached your monthly selling limit for a certain category, you shouldn't list items in the wrong one, as it violates our Search and browse manipulation policy.
+If you've reached your monthly selling limit for a certain category, you shouldn't list items in the wrong one, as it violates our Search manipulation policy.